OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/autoces.md

 ---
 title: autoces
-description: An in-depth look into OpenBB's autoces module that performs Automatic Complex Exponential Smoothing on time series, particularly useful for stock market prediction.
+description: "An in-depth look into OpenBB's autoces module that performs Automatic" Complex Exponential Smoothing on time series, particularly useful for stock market prediction.
 It provides functionality for data forecasting and visualization.
 keywords: